jakobib/angularjs2014/angularjs-library-services.md

 illustrated with two examples.
 Both have been implemented as AngularJS modules for easy reuse.
 First, **ng-suggest** provides access to OpenSearch/SeeAlso Suggestions and second, **ng-daia** provides access to availability information with DAIA.
-A third example can be found as work in progress at with **ng-skos**, a module to interact with authority files and other simple knowledge organisation systems (SKOS). *TODO: link*
+A third example can be found as work in progress at <https://github.com/gbv/ng-skos>. **ng-skos** is a module to interact with authority files and other simple knowledge organisation systems (SKOS).

 ## Embedding Suggestions with ng-suggest

 The description for the OpenSearch standard for search engines includes a specification for how to query search suggestions and autocomplete services, as provided by many search applications.
 The method can also be used to support tagging with controlled vocabularies (Nagaya et al. 2011) or by recommendation services to dynamically display additional information (Voß 2008).
 A search suggestion, as specified by OpenSearch Suggestions (Clinton 2006) consists of a JSON array:

     [
-        "hon",["Hong Kong","Honolulu","Honduras","Honda","Honorary degree","Honshu","Honey","Honourable East India Company","Hong Kong Island","Honda in Formula One"]
+        "hon",["Hong Kong","Honolulu","Honduras","Honda","Honorary degree", ...
     ]

 Despite the simplicity of this format, making use of it still requires a client